elringus/imgit/docs/guide/index.md

 — there are several recommendations for improving performance and UX, each of which imgit will take care of.

 ::: info NOTICE
 Find sample project discussed here on GitHub: https://github.com/elringus/imgit-showcase.
 Please note, that the insights screenshot above was modified for brevity.
-Do not consider this as a benchmark of the underlying web framework.
+Do not consider this a benchmark of the underlying web framework.
 :::

 ### Prevent Layout Shift